Redningsselskapet/nestjs-plugins/packages/nestjs-nats-jetstream-transport/README.md

 - **reconnectJitter**: number - control how long before the NATS client attempts to reconnect to a server it has previously connected.
 - **reconnectJitterTLS**: number - control how long before the NATS client attempts to reconnect to a server it has previously connected.
 - **reconnectTimeWait**: number - prevents wasting client resources and alleviates a [*thundering herd*](/developing-with-nats/reconnect/random) situation when additional servers are not available.
-- reconnectDelayHandler: Generated function - A function that returns the number of millis to wait before the next connection to a server it connected to `()=>number`.
+- reconnectDelayHandler: Generated function - A function that returns the number of milliseconds to wait before the next connection to a server it connected to `()=>number`.
 - **timeout**: number (default: 20000) - Number of milliseconds the client will wait for a connection to be established.
 If it fails it will emit a `connection_timeout` event with a NatsError that provides the hostport of the server where the connection was attempted.
 - **token**: string - Sets a authorization token for a connection.
-- authenticator: Authenticator (default:  none) - Specifies the authenticator function that sets the client credentials.
+- **authenticator:** Authenticator (default:  none) - Specifies the authenticator function that sets the client credentials.
 - **user**: string - Sets the username for a connection.
 - **verbose**: boolean (default: false) - Turns on `+OK` protocol acknowledgements.
 - **waitOnFirstConnect**: boolean (default: false) - If `true` the client will fall back to a reconnect mode if it fails its first connection attempt.

 ### JetStreamOptions

 - **apiPrefix**: string - *Not documented!*
 - **domain**: string - Sets the domain for JetStream subjects, creating a standard prefix from that domain.
 - **timeout**: number - Sets the request timeout for JetStream API calls.

 ### JetStreamPublishOption